Our Thesis

 • Many of the world's rich countries have aging populations and worker shortages, while Africa has the world's fastest-growing population and a severe shortage of good jobs.

-• Workers from Africa face difficulties in finding opportunities, accessing financing and learning languages.
-The fund backs organizations tackling these challenges.
+• Workers from Africa face difficulties finding opportunities, accessing financing, and learning languages.
+The fund backs organisations tackling these challenges.

 • A typical African worker might earn ~$2k per year at home, compared to ~$50k per year in a high-income country, and is also likely to send thousands of dollars back home to their family.